Wall Street swings sharply amid worries about rates, economy

-NEW YORK (AP) — Stocks are falling on Friday, but they’re swinging sharply as Wall Street struggles with how to interpret a strong U.S. jobs report amid worries the Federal Reserve may cause a recession in its drive to halt inflation.
+NEW YORK (AP) — Stocks are falling on Friday as Wall Street weighs how to interpret a strong U.S. jobs report amid worries the Federal Reserve may cause a recession in its drive to halt inflation.

-The market’s initial reaction was to sell off, with the S&P 500 down 1.9%, as analysts said the strong numbers would keep the Fed on track for sharp and steady increases in interest rates to corral inflation.
-But the market trimmed its losses and the S&P 500 flipped to a brief gain after an early burst for Treasury yields cooled and as economists pointed to some mixed signals on where inflation’s heading.
+The market’s reaction reflects concerns among investors that the strong numbers would keep the Fed on track for sharp and steady increases in interest rates to corral inflation, analysts said.
+The selling gained momentum in afternoon trading.
+Earlier, the market briefly trimmed its losses and the S&P 500 flipped to a modest gain after an early burst for Treasury yields cooled and as economists pointed to some mixed signals on where inflation’s heading.

 The swings were even wilder earlier this week, as all kinds of markets, from bonds to cryptocurrencies, grapple with a new market order where the Federal Reserve is aggressively moving to yank supports for the economy put in place through the pandemic.